Takeaways

 S. cerevisiae shows promise beyond digestive health, and research is investigating its effects on metabolism.
 It may help manage blood sugar levels, which could be beneficial for individuals with diabetes or prediabetes.

 Some studies suggest S. cerevisiae may have anti-cancer properties and could enhance the effectiveness of cancer treatments.
-It’s also being explored for its potential benefits to skin health, including wound healing and combating skin infections13.
+It’s also being explored for its potential benefits to skin health, including wound healing and combating skin infections.

 Saccharomyces Cerevisiae in Food and Beverage Production